Antichrist: New Testament

 Whether the New Testament contains an individual Antichrist is disputed.
 The Greek term antikhristos originates in 1 John.
 The similar term pseudokhristos ("False Messiah") is also first found in the New Testament, but never used by Josephus in his accounts of various false messiahs.
 The concept of an antikhristos is not found in Jewish writings in the period 500 BC–50 AD.
 However, Bernard McGinn conjectures that the concept may have been generated by the frustration of Jews subject to often-capricious Seleucid or Roman rule, who found the nebulous Jewish idea of a Satan who is more of an opposing angel of God in the heavenly court insufficiently humanised and personalised to be a satisfactory incarnation of evil and threat.

 The five uses of the term "antichrist" or "antichrists" in the Johannine epistles do not clearly present a single latter-day individual Antichrist.
 The articles "the deceiver" or "the antichrist" are usually seen as marking out a certain category of persons, rather than an individual.

 Consequently, attention for an individual Antichrist figure focuses on the second chapter of 2 Thessalonians.
 However, the term "antichrist" is never used in this passage:

+The latter of these passages is also the primary scriptural source concerning the Katechon, the "one who now restrains" the coming of the Antichrist.
+The identity of this person, if it is a person, is mysterious and the subject of debate.

 Although the word "antichrist" (Greek antikhristos) is used only in the Epistles of John, the similar word "pseudochrist" (Greek pseudokhristos, meaning "false messiah") is used by Jesus in the Gospels:

 Early Church

-The second or first century book, Odes of Solomon, written by an Essene convert into Christianity, makes mention of the Antichrist in figurative terms, where the redeemer overcomes the monstrous dragon.
+The second- or first-century book Odes of Solomon, written by an Essene convert to Christianity, makes mention of the Antichrist in figurative terms, where the redeemer overcomes the monstrous dragon.